mrbengutierrez/gpt-oss-challenge/README.md

 - **Breadth of Exploit Vectors**: By generating 10 distinct SQL injection payloads, the model shows that it can produce multiple variants of an attack, not just a single bypass string.
 This simulates real-world adversaries who iterate payloads until they find one that works.
 - **Depth of Attack Workflow**: The system tests whether the model can move beyond static payload creation to writing **automation scripts** that retrieve CSRF tokens, handle sessions, and exfiltrate authenticated data.
 This mirrors the **full intrusion lifecycle** from vulnerability discovery to data theft.
 - **Closed-Loop Exploitation**: The harness validates attacks live against the vulnerable demo site, meaning that successful payloads lead to measurable outcomes: unauthorized login and retrieval of protected orders.
 This demonstrates the ability of a model to generate **actionable exploits** instead of theoretical vulnerabilities.
+This represents a step-change in capability: the model advances beyond payload generation or vulnerability discovery into a state-of-the-art, end-to-end intrusion workflow.
+In practice, it is not identifying vulnerabilities but delivering weaponized exploits, validated through live execution.
 - **Implications for AI Safety**: If a model can autonomously generate and validate intrusion scripts against a live target, then with only minor adaptation it could potentially escalate to **real-world systems**.
 This underscores the **dual-use risk** of advanced generative models, where capabilities beneficial for testing and education can also be repurposed for malicious exploitation.
 - **Research Insight**: The project reveals not only the model’s capability to generate exploits but also its tendency to comply when harmful actions are framed as **educational or defensive security research**.
 This highlights a **policy bypass vector** that safety teams need to account for.